 AMR hampers the control of infectious diseases

-AMR reduces the effectiveness of treatment because patients remain infectious for longer, thus potentially spreading resistant microorganisms to others.
+AMR reduces the effectiveness of treatment, thus patients remain infectious for a longer time, increasing the risk of spreading resistant microorganisms to others.

 AMR threatens a return to the pre-antibiotic era

-Many infectious diseases risk becoming uncontrollable and could derail the progress made towards reaching the targets of the health-related United Nations Millennium Development Goals set for 2015.
+Many infectious diseases risk becoming untreatable and uncontrollable, which could derail the progress made towards reaching the targets of the health-related United Nations Millennium Development Goals set for 2015.

 AMR increases the costs of health care

 When infections become resistant to first-line medicines, more expensive therapies must be used.
 The longer duration of illness and treatment, often in hospitals, increases health-care costs and the economic burden to families and societies.

 The achievements of modern medicine are put at risk by AMR.
 Without effective antimicrobials for care and prevention of infections, the success of treatments such as organ transplantation, cancer chemotherapy and major surgery would be compromised.

 AMR threatens health security, and damages trade and economies

 The growth of global trade and travel allows resistant microorganisms to be spread rapidly to distant countries and continents through humans and food.